Behroozfili/cnn-lstm-ucf50-classifier/README.md

 Note: The code uses keras from TensorFlow 2.x, so TensorFlow 2.x installation is required.

 4. Download and Prepare UCF50 Dataset
-Download the dataset from the official website: UCF50 Dataset
+Download the dataset from the official website: https://www.crcv.ucf.edu/data/UCF50.php

 Extract the .rar or .zip file to get the UCF50 folder.